 200-350 calories per hour

 When I learned of Tailwind and did some reading, I thought that it was the most sensible thing ever; if it actually worked.
-I was very skeptical that this would work better or just as well as eating whole foods or gels, and at the same time, still be as refreshing as water and not over power the taste buds.
+I was very sceptical that this would work better or just as well as eating whole foods or gels, and at the same time, still be as refreshing as water and not overpower the taste buds.
 Boy am I glad I was wrong!

-I was initially impressed on how clear the powder mixed into water and there were no bits left at the bottom.
+I was initially impressed by how clear the powder mixed into water and there were no bits left at the bottom.
 The next thing was the taste.
 No issue at all!
-I had the lemon flavour, and sometimes I could barely taste it, which kept it at a good intensity unlike flavoured sports drinks.
+I had the lemon flavour, and sometimes I could barely taste it, which kept it at a good intensity, unlike flavoured sports drinks.

-15 mouthfuls per hour was approximately 0.5L of solution, so I just kept count and made sure I maintained.
+15 mouthfuls per hour was approximately 0.5L of the solution, so I just kept count and made sure I maintained it.

 As for the bars and gels I carried with me, they were given away on the course to various people that were cramping and had run out of nutrition.
 I had absolutely no need for them.

-From 7:15am until 5:05pm I had nothing else apart from Tailwind mixed into my water.
+From 7:15 am until 5:05 pm I had nothing else apart from Tailwind mixed into my water.
 Never felt hungry or weak...
-Only thing that slowed me down (and all the others as well, were severe cramps in my VMO and adductors - inner thigh) - Nothing to do with nutrition (or very little), was due to being unable to train weeks leading up due to stress fracture in foot.
+The only thing that slowed me down (and all the others as well, were severe cramps in my VMO and adductors - inner thigh) - Nothing to do with nutrition (or very little), was due to being unable to train weeks leading up due to stress fracture in the foot.

 I heard about Tailwind from a fellow obstacle racer, trusted all the reviews I read, and gave it a crack.
 Total success!

 Anyway, long story short - Tailwind worked a treat and got me through no issues.
 No Gels, bars, GU's, no digestive distress, tasted refreshing, mixed absolutely clear with water.... and consumed literally NOTHING else!